DROP 1: remaining titles on sale

 Strictly first come, first served - no customer reservations.

 Regretfully, there will be no live performances, food or drink sales on the day.
-Some neighboring businesses may donate coffee and sweets to customers in line.
+Ben & Jerry's and Juice Press will gift ice creams and juice bottles to the early birds in line, while supply lasts.

 Face-covering is required in-store, at all times.